 I recently got this one by Ibex and it’s extremely light, warm, and versatile!

 Want the benefits of a puffer jacket but don’t like the idea of wearing one?
 Go for a non-traditional design with interesting details such as unique hardware or elegant collars.

 Watch my Facebook Live to see me compare four of the best down jacket styles!

 What do you think is the best down jacket for travel?
-Share your top pick in the comments below!
+Share and comment below!